 Modesto has even got the options to satiate your inner bard.

 You have great options to choose from, whether it's a Broadway touring show at the Gallo Center for the Arts, SLaM on RyE (a poetry slam competition), or a Tony Award winner at Prospect Theater Project.

 Visit The State Theatre of Modesto, which dates back to the 1920s, to watch independent and foreign films as it specializes in them.

 An evening date at the theater and witnessing world-class acting seems too good an experience to miss!

 Explore Fine Arts in Modesto’s Art Galleries

-At many studios, there are even art classes for couples, kids, or groups of friends, as well as a cocktail or two.
+At many of the city's studios, there are art classes for couples, kids, or groups of friends, where you can also enjoy a cocktail or two.

-Watch Modesto Come Alive in Its Gala Festivities
+Watch Modesto Come Alive through Its Many Festivities

-There's SantaCon, PatioFest, Picnic at the Pops (every September on the grounds of E&J Gallo), Modesto Unplugged—a weekend of live music events, and much more!
+There's also SantaCon, PatioFest, Picnic at the Pops (every September on the grounds of E&J Gallo), and Modesto Unplugged—a weekend of live music events and much more!

 Imagine thousands upon thousands of pink and white blooms stretched over the hills to as far as the eyes can see.